ggonnella/textformats/manuals/specification_tutorial.md

     splitted_by: ";"
 ```
 The valid names and their formatting is specified using
 a regular expression.
-The internal separator key is mandatory and,
+The internal separator key has a default value `:`
-to avoid ambiguity, the specified string cannot be present in tagnames
+and it must be a non-empty string.
+It cannot be present in tagnames
 and type codes (but can be present in values).

 ## Dictionaries from predefined representations